melbourne-lab/canopy_flowering/notes/paper_notes.md

 Interesting ideas here... like the approach of testing assumptions of prosp. estimate with the retrosp. estimate.
 This does give a framework for thinking about changing phenotypes over time.
 Some empirical evidence of heritable variation in flowering times being transmitted through generations with potental for assortative mating.
 Assortative mating is a good thing to highlight in theory/discussion of Elk meadow work.

+### Suni, S.S., and Whiteley, A.R.
+2015.
+Genetc structure of a montan perennial plant.
+Conservation Genetics.

+- Geographic distribution of genetic variation in a metapopulation is important for response to environmental change (Jay et al., 2012)
+	- Portfolio effect (Shindler et al. 2010)
+- Isolation by distance is often considered in landscape genetics, but isolation by phenology is less often considered (Stanton et al. 1997)
+	- Assortative mating based on flowering time
+	- Flowering time is highly heritable in some plants (Geber and Griffen 2003, also Jung and Miller 2009?), subject to slction (refs) and _can lead to genetic differentiation_
+	- some refs on envronmental influencs on flowering time
+	- Flowering time variation - usually considered on continental scale, but also can happen on local (~10 km) scales
+	- _Shimono et al. 2009_ looks at snowmlt timing and patterns in variation
+	- Need to consider relative influences of pollen movement and seed movement for landscape genetic structure
+- Here: consider spatial distribution of variation in *Ipomopsis aggregata* in Colorado
+##### Methods
+- *I. aggregata* - monocarpic, self-incompatible, hearty rosette only for several years until flowering
+	- one flower typically open 3-5 days, plants flower 4-6 weeks
+	- Seeds fall near parent plants so gene flow is mostly through pollen
+- Study at RMBL
+	- sampled tissue from 297 individuals, ~20 plants / 14 sites
+	- sites: 2.6 - 130 km apart
+	- at each site, sample plants within a 50m radius
+	- sampld phenology for all plants in meadow at one site
+###### Molecular analysis
+- eight microsatellite loci developed (Wu 2006)
+	- details on PCR
+	- use GENEMAPPER and Geneious software for microsatellite lengths (?)
+###### Genetic differentiation
+- Looking for departures from HW
+	- look for HW departures at complete-sampled site between early and late plants
+- linkage disquilibrium
+- F_{IS} averaged over loci for each site, looking for differences in heterozygosity and allelic richness
+- F_{ST} (some intricat stuff here - G_{ST} as unbiased estimator)
+- Bayesian clustering to find population structuring
+- Landscape structure:
+	- geographc distance F_{ST}, F'_{ST} ~ distance
+	- genetic differentiation ~ elevation
+		- pairs of sites
+		- cumulative elevation change among pairs (?)
+- Phenology
+	- At one focal site, designtd early/late groups of plants (>1 week difference in onset)
+		- these groups were intermixed through meadow
+		- look at F_{ST} between sites
+	- sampld leaf tissue from plants on day of flowering at 13 sites
+		- distance matrix: days apart (of frst flowering) compared with mantel tests
+		- some prmutation approaches to account for high type I error/low power
+##### Results
+- Deviations from HW at some sites due to a deficit of heterozygosity (F_{IS) btwn 0.002 and 0.29)
+	- F_{IS} higher, heterozygosity lower, allelic richness marg. sign. lower n disturbed sites compared to meadows
+- Moderate (F_{ST} betwen 0 and 0.13, mean 0.04) with pairwise F'_{ST} between 0 and 0.53 (mean 0.19)
+	- after correcting for type I error, 90% of tests were significant (non-zero F_{ST}?)
+- STRUCTURE test says K = 2 or K = 3 if locatoin is used as a prior but K = 1 if not
+	- no correlation between allelic richness and proportion of genome assigned to second group, i.e., not supporting hypothesis that drift drove STRUCTURE results in one cluster type
+- No evidence of isolation by distance; geographic distance and F_{ST}/F'_{ST} not correlated
+- No elvation effects on genetic distance
+- At focal meadow, F_{ST} = 0.05, F'_{ST} = 0.23 between early and late flowering plants
+- Flowering time associated with genetic structure across populations
+	- i.e. correlation between diff. in flowering time and F_{ST} and F'_{ST}
+	- correlations remain after controlling for geographic distance and elvaton
+	- phenologcal distance had a higher regression coefficient than geographic distance in MMRR
+##### Discussion
+- Phenology a better predictor of genetic relatedness than landscape features
+	- seen on both small (~80m) scale and large (~130)
+- In *I. aggregata*, hertability of flowering estimated to be approx 0.3, influenced also by snowmelt timing
+	- elevaton and flowering time are correlated
+	- but no strong evidence of levation as a prdictor of gnetic relatedness
+	- also possible hybridization occurring between *I. aggregata* and *I. tenituba*?
+- Temporal isolation within populations: se Antonovics, 2006, Kovach et al., 2013
+	- but note that plants can produce a lot of flowers flowering over a long period of time providing overlap between early- and late-flowering plants
+	- alternative explanation is cohort effects (drft among cohorts)
+	- also can't rule out micro-envronmental differences over time!
+- What drives among-population differentiation?
+	- third cluster (one population) does not appar to be due to inbreeding b/c only one HW departur and and one LD test
+	- but if the sit with the lowest F_{IS} is removd, F_{IS} is correlated with how much of the genome is assigned to group 2 suggesting inbreeding may be driver for this group
+	- genetic drft may occur in peripheral populations (periphery of drainage)
+	- gene flow in central drainage could occur via pollinator sharing
+	- (N. Waser and some hummingbird work)
+	- seed dispersal could occur through water
+- Some stuff about evidence of inbreeding in small populations

+Very cool and useful!
+Will go back to this on for genetic techniques.
+It seems like microsatellites on parents are good for looking at genetic relatedness (F_{ST} as a continuous measure may not work for us unless we choose extremes of shade distribution).
+But this will also be useful for establishing that over larger spatial scales, phenology structures populations (moreso than distance even).
+Great stuff.